jcmello2/aggregator-advanced-settings/readme.txt

 == Description ==

-Aggregator Advanced Settings allows to remove all references to wordpress in the frontend, for a better customization experience.
+Aggregator Advanced Settings shows additional WP options, for a better customization experience.

 Major features in AAS include:
 * Try to hide 'Powered by WordPress' from the footer.
+* Hide 'Thank you for creating with WP'from the admin footer.
+* Remove WordPress version number from the html head source.
 * Hide admin bar (and profile page) from non-admin users.
 * Show all settings on the settings menu with preview option.
-* Disable RSS feeds (redirects to site home).
+* Disable RSS feeds and search feature.
+* Enable shortcodes in custom HTML widgets.
+* Disable login by email (username only).
+* Custom login errors message (makes it a bit more secure).
 * Set login page style from a list of available themes.
-* Replace WP logo in login page with site custom logo and site home link.
+* Replace WP logo (and title) in login page with site custom logo and site home link.
-* Replace WP title in login page (removes 'WordPress' expression).
 * Remove navigation, back to home and/or privacy links in login page.
 * Register / Login widget with optional privacy policy link.
 * Portuguese translation (pt_PT).